What system consists of ductless glands secreting hormones into the bloodstream?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-The endocrine system is comprised of a network of ductless glands that produce and secrete hormones directly into the bloodstream.
-These hormones act as chemical messengers that communicate with various cells and organs throughout the body, regulating processes such as metabolism, growth, reproduction, and mood.
+The endocrine system is composed of a network of ductless glands that produce and secrete hormones directly into the bloodstream.
+These hormones travel through the circulatory system to target organs and tissues, where they regulate a variety of bodily functions such as metabolism, growth and development, tissue function, and mood.

 Subscribe